MartinLupa/iskaypet-backend-challenge/README.md

 Endpoints:

 - GET api/mascotas: returns JSON with the full list of pets in the database.
 - POST api/mascotas: allows to add pets.
-Check schema in models/Mascota.JSON
+Check schema in models - Mascota.js
 - GET api/mascotas/kpimascotas: returns JSON with calculated KPIs.

 ## Deployment